Partnership – Great goal; Insufficient word

 Facing the Virtual World

 We now work in a virtual and digital world, with all of its joys and sorrows.
-Technology is credited with bringing the world closer together, spreading democracy, changing the nature of business, supplying round-the-clock connectivity.
+Technology is credited with bringing the world closer together, spreading democracy, changing the nature of business, and supplying round-the-clock connectivity.
 Geography has been made irrelevant.
 It is mesmerizing to grasp the world in a handheld device, much smarter than we will ever be.

 Here are some aspects of this life that Human Resource (HR) practitioners deal with every day:

 • Teams are made up of people who have never been in a room together.
-This gives rise to the question “How do we build a team that never or rarely meets face-to-face?”
+This gives rise to the question, “How do we build a team that never or rarely meets face-to-face?”

 • The well-defined workweek is no more.
 People are online and in touch and reachable most of their waking hours.
 And expect you to follow suit.
 If you ask people to leave their cell phones at the door, 40 percent say that this is not possible.